dedis/d-voting/README.md

 A smart contract is a piece of code that runs on a blockchain.
 It defines a set of operations that act on a global state (think of it as database) and can be triggered with transactions.
-What makes a smart contract special is that its executions depends on a consensus among blockchain nodes and operations are successful only if a consensus is reached.
+What makes a smart contract special is that its executions depends on a consensus among blockchain nodes where operations are successful only if a consensus is reached.
 Additionally, transactions and their results are permanently recorded and signed on an append-only ledger, making any operations on the blockchain transparent and permanent.